Samsung/tizen-docs/docs/application/native/guides/ui/efl/font-setting.md

 - Creating your own font resources

-  You can create your own font resources in Tizen Studio to be distributed as a downloadable font package in Tizen Store.
+  You can create your own font resources in Tizen Studio to be distributed as a downloadable font package in the official site for Tizen applications.

 ## Using the System Font